LEFT TURN SIGNALS

 - See version 13 for the other properties.

-- 19-B Exclusively Permissive*: The display shown to the motorist is the new display for preventing yellow trap
+- 19-B Exclusively Permissive*: The display shown to the motorist is the new display for

-where no left turn phase exists for the approach:
+preventing yellow trap where no left turn phase exists for the approach:

-- This is the standard 2009 MUTCD display for approaches without left turn phases that can otherwise produce a yellow trap.
+- This is the standard 2009 MUTCD display for approaches without left turn phases that can otherwise produce a

 - The flashing yellow arrow flashes whenever the opposing thru signal is green.

-- The signal face can usually be wired to the opposing signal face without any extra logic except flashing.
+- The signal face can usually be wired to the opposing thru signal face without any extra logic except flashing.

 - This display was the first to prevent yellow trap for exclusively permissive* displays.